Navid200/xDrip/docs/Nightscout/FullDisk.md

 - 19- Go back to the VM instances page.
 Start the Nightscout instance from the 3-dot menu on the right side of the Nightscout instance line.

 - 20- Click on SSH on the Nightscout instance line.
 It should connect and open a terminal.
-Don't do anything other than restarting the server from the menu.
+Don't do anything other than [restarting](./Restart.md) the server from the menu.

+- 21- After the restart, use SSH to connect again.
+Follow these [instructions](./NS_SyncExecutables.md) to update.